 Saving energy is a complex, often highly technical, policy field, consisting of multiple interlinked areas of expertise and practice.
-It draws on various social sciences, including economics, as well as

-16 International Energy Agency, 'Energy efficiency governance', OECD/IEA, 2010. engineering, architecture and so on.
-In recent years, therefore, increasing attention has been paid to the 'governance' of energy efficiency and energy saving policy.16
+It draws on various social sciences, including economics, as well as engineering, architecture and so on.
+In recent years, therefore, increasing attention has been paid to the 'governance' of energy efficiency and energy saving policy.